Skip to main content

 A wellness app should only request the permissions necessary for its core functionality.
 When an application designed to track your water intake also requests access to your contacts, your location data, and your photos, it is a significant red flag.

-This practice of excessive suggests that the app’s business model is based on gathering as much information about you as possible, likely for the purpose of building a detailed profile for advertising or other commercial uses.
+This practice of excessive data collection suggests that the app’s business model is based on gathering as much information about you as possible, likely for the purpose of building a detailed profile for advertising or other commercial uses.
 Each unnecessary permission you grant expands the scope of the data being collected, creating a more comprehensive, and therefore more valuable, digital portrait of your life.
 This goes far beyond the app’s stated purpose of helping you achieve your wellness goals.

 Your location data, for example, can reveal incredibly sensitive patterns about your life.
 It shows where you live, where you work, the doctors you visit, and the social gatherings you attend.
 When combined with the physiological data you are logging, it can be used to make powerful inferences about your physical and mental state.